Documentation

 General helper lemma: If we have an enumeration of infinitely many values, and all of them have a certain property, but we also know that there are only finitely many values with that property, then there must be identical values in the enuemration.

-Lemma 6.10, sort of.
-Because the move relation is wellfounded, all matches must be finite.
+Lemma 6.10.
+The move relation is converse wellfounded (and thus all matches must be finite).
 Note that the paper does not prove this, only says it is similar to the proof that PDL-tableaux are finite, i.e. Lemma 4.10 which uses the Fischer-Ladner closure.

 Actual Game Definition #